 Oh, and Tiny Tim finally talks.
 It took a man having a psychological collapse on national television to get over his PTSD.
 A lesson for us all, I think, despite the fact that Scrooge and Tim barely interact in this film.

-I do not like Bill Murray outside of Ed Wood and I think his ad libs are tacky and overplayed.
+I do not like Bill Murray as an actor and I think his ad libs are tacky and overplayed.
 They’re as bad as any modern Paul Feig film.
 I will give Scrooged credit for being the only adaptation so far to wrap up Scrooge’s romance plot line.
 The only problem is that it does that at the expense of everything else.

 5 instantly forgettable Bill Murray characters out of 10.